tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 npm run start-chrome
 npm run build-chrome
 ```

-Your compiles files are available inside the './dist' folder after the build process.
+Your compiles files are available inside the `./dist` folder after the build process.
+  **<u>Note:</u>** Since the build folder is `./dist`, only the last build execution is present.

+## Integration

 For integration and testing into you browser you have to note some differences:

-In Chrome/Edge you can just select the './dist' folder inside you browser windows for importing the extension.
+In **Chrome/Edge** you can just select the `./dist` folder inside you browser windows for importing the extension.

-In Firefox you can test the extension only in debug-mode.
+In **Firefox** you can test the extension only in debug-mode.
 You have to klick on 'debug add-ons' and can afterwards select a .zip file for the import.
 You can create the .zip file on your own or use the tool web-ext (from mozilla).
 ```
 npm install web-ext
 cd ./dist